capy-ui/documentation/docs/api-reference/components/check-box.md

 ```

 ## Functions
-*No non-property functions specific to CheckBox... yet*
+None specific to this component.

 ## Properties
 Name | Type | Description